Aupajo/oulipo/README.md

 The real [Oulipo](http://en.wikipedia.org/wiki/Oulipo) is a gathering of writers and mathmeticians who seek to create works using constrained writing techniques.

-Install with `gem install oulipo`.
+Install with `gem install oulipo` and `require 'oulipo'` as needed.

 ## Lipograms and Pangrams